kgoedecke/plugin-directory/README.md

 - [Sketch Sync](https://sensive.co), by Sensive: Create a collaboration hub for your Sketch files.
 - [PersianSupplier](https://github.com/hiradary/persiansupplier), by Hirad Arshadi: Sketch Plugin for supplying dynamic persian data.
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
-- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
 - [SmartTable](https://github.com/Penndo/smartTable), by Penndo:
-- [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
 - [stuffing](https://github.com/Ashung/Sketch-Stuffing), by Ashung: A DataSupplier plugin which supplies chinese data.
 - [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
 - [Sketch Table Builder](https://github.com/EricKramp/sketch-table-builder), by Eric Kramp: Quickly and easily use a single symbol and a CSV to create a data table.
 - [Paddy](https://github.com/dwilliames/paddy-sketch-plugin), by David Williames: Automated padding, spacing and alignment for your Sketch layers
 - [SVGO Compressor](https://sketch.com/extensions/plugins/svgo-compressor/), by Sketch BV: A Plugin that compresses SVG assets using SVGO, right when you export them.
 This Plugin requires Sketch 3.8.
 - [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
-- [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
 - [Awesome Ipsums](https://github.com/inVoltag/awesome-ipsums), by Aurélien Grimaud: Generate ipsums from an external Google spreadsheet.
 Make these datas collaborative!
 - [Justinmind Sketch](https://github.com/justinminddevelopment/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [Emoji Autocomplete Sketch Plugin](https://github.com/zeplin/emoji-autocomplete-sketch-plugin), by Zeplin: While editing Sketch text layers, type “:” followed by the first few letters to autocomplete emojis. 🍒